James01010101/Comic_Tracker/README.md

 When making changes to the save files and datastructures there is 3 main cases i need to deal with.

+NOTE First make a complete copy of the most recent saved files of my data and save them somewhere completely different.
+So if i mess up and corrupt my data i have the old files there which are untouched.

 1. Adding new data fields
 In this case i just add the new field into the data structure In its decode function (load) i decode it if present and give it a default value, since it wont exist the first time it will be loaded with a default value.